-The following medications and home remedies have no known harmful effects during pregnancy when taken according to the package directions.
+The following over-the-counter (OTC) medications and home remedies have no known harmful effects during pregnancy when taken according to the package directions.
 If you want to know about the safety of any other medications not listed here, ask your doctor.

 Safe OTC Medications to Take During Pregnancy*